microsoft/QuantumKatas/README.md

 ## List of Notebook tutorials <a name="tutorial-topics" /> ##

 * **[Complex Arithmetic](./tutorials/ComplexArithmetic/)**.
-  This tutorial teaches you how to work with complex numbers, explaining the mathematics required to work with quantum computing.
+  This tutorial introduces you to complex numbers, explaining the mathematics required to work with quantum computing.
 * **[Deutsch–Jozsa algorithm](./tutorials/DeutschJozsaAlgorithm/)**.
   This tutorial teaches you to implement classical functions and equivalent quantum oracles,